The Difference Between Freight Insurance & Cargo Insurance

 In this article, we’ll simply and clearly explain what that difference is.
 Put simply, freight insurance protects the freight forwarder.
 Cargo insurance protects you, the customer.

 We’ll also outline why it’s important to get both types of insurance for every international shipment you make.
-It might help you avoid an unfortunate situation in which your goods are lost or damaged, but you realise too late that you have not insured them properly and will not be compensated as much as you expected.
+It might help you avoid an unfortunate situation in which your goods are lost or damaged, but you realize too late that you have not insured them properly and will not be compensated as much as you expected.

 Things You Need to Know Before You Insure Your Goods

-When you ship your goods as ocean or air freight, it’s important to know that they are not automatically insured against loss or damage.
+When you ship your goods as the ocean or air freight, it’s important to know that they are not automatically insured against loss or damage.
 To be properly covered, each shipment needs both freight insurance and cargo insurance.